soundslash/soundslash/readme.md

-Enjoy code for project SoundSlash - scalable audio streaming service - built in Python and GStreamer with Icecast streaming server.
+Enjoy the code for project SoundSlash - scalable audio streaming service - built in Python and GStreamer with Icecast streaming server.
 This is old code for SoundSlash.

 Docs are located in (Slovak)